Revision Petition Not Maintainable Against Order Granting Bail: Bombay High Court Reiterates

 Counsel for the applicant submitted that the order cancelling the bail granted to the applicant is without jurisdiction as held by the Supreme Court of India in the case of Amar Nath and Ors v.
 State of Haryana and Ors.
 (1977).
 He further pointed out that there was no prayer was made in the revision for cancellation of bail and despite the same, it was cancelled.
 He, accordingly, submitted that the order is illegal as a liberty was taken away in a wrongful manner.

-The Court, at the outset, noted that it is pertinent to note that it is an admitted fact that the State had moved a separate application for cancellation of bail granted to the applicant and thus at the first instance, it cannot be said that the revision filed by the State was for cancellation of bail.
+The Court, at the outset, said that it is pertinent to note the admitted fact that the State had moved a separate application for cancellation of bail granted to the applicant and thus at the first instance, it cannot be said that the revision filed by the State was for cancellation of bail.
 The Court further noted that it is evident from looking at the prayer clause that none of the prayers suggests such a relief was sought by the State.

 "The clause (a) shows that the prayer was made to call R and P for perusal and allow the revision and prayer clause (b) shows that, the legal and equitable reliefs was sought.
 There was no specific prayer about quashing of the order rejecting the police custody or for cancellation of bail," the court stated.